konpetans010/landingpage-vitepress/docs/index.md

 actionText: Portfolio →
 actionLink: /portfolio/
 features:
-  - details: We follow the innovative doc-as-code approach, using industry-standard tools and practices to streamline the creation and maintenance of your documentation.
-By leveraging technologies such as markdown, Git, Vale, Vitepress, and Jamstack, we ensure that your documentation is efficiently managed, version-controlled, and accessible for collaborative editing.
+  - details: We streamline documentation creation and maintenance through the innovative doc-as-code approach.
+By leveraging tools like markdown, Git, Vale, Vitepress, and Jamstack, your documentation is efficiently managed, version-controlled, and collaboratively editable.
     title: Doc-as-Code Methodology
-  - details: We understand the importance of catering to a diverse audience.
-Our bilingual technical writing services are available in both English and French, enabling us to effectively reach and engage a wider range of users.
-No matter the language, we guarantee that your documentation will be accurately translated, preserving its clarity and technical accuracy.
+  - details: Catering to diverse audiences is important to us.
+Our bilingual technical writing services in English and French effectively engage a wider range of users.
+Rest assured, your documentation will be accurately translated, maintaining clarity and technical accuracy.
     title: Bilingual Documentation
-  - details: With over 10 years of experience in Linux, open-source, web, and cloud technologies, we bring a wealth of knowledge to our technical writing projects.
-We understand the intricacies of open-source systems, web servers like Apache and Nginx, and cloud technologies, ensuring that your documentation aligns with the latest industry standards and best practices.
+  - details: With 10+ years in Linux, open-source, web, and cloud technologies, our expertise shines through.
+We grasp the intricacies of open-source systems, Apache and Nginx web servers, and cloud technologies.
+Your documentation aligns with the latest industry standards and best practices.
     title: Extensive Open-Source Experience
   - title: Customer-Centric Approach
-    details: At Konpetans 010, we prioritize customer satisfaction.
-We believe that effective technical writing starts with a deep understanding of your unique requirements.
-Our premium service places your needs at the core of the process, ensuring that we deliver documentation that exceeds your expectations.
+    details: Your satisfaction is our priority.
+We start by deeply understanding your unique requirements.
+Our premium service centers around your needs, delivering documentation that exceeds expectations.
 footer: Konpetans010 - Maurtius (UTC+4)
 ---
 ## A﻿bout me | Didier Joomun